-The Prolon fasting-mimicking diet is the newest form of the ancient practice of fasting.
-New research states that it may decrease your biological age by 2.5 years, help with autoimmune conditions, improve your gut microbiome and fight cancer.
+The ProLon fasting mimicking diet is the newest form of fasting.
+Research states the fasting mimicking diet may decrease your biological age by 2.5 years, help autoimmune conditions and depression, improve your gut microbiome, and fight cancer.
 But what exactly is it?

 There are several ways to “fast,” some forms of fasting exclude food for certain hours in a day, while others eliminate food completely.
-The Fasting Mimicking Diet (FMD), also known as the Prolon diet, provides a new option.
-It is an approach to fasting that effectively tricks your body into thinking it is fasting while allowing some food intake.
-A fasting-mimicking diet aims to reap the benefits of fasting while minimizing the challenging parts of fasting, such as hunger, fatigue, and headaches.
+The ProLon Fasting Mimicking Diet (FMD) provides a new option.
+It is an approach to fasting that effectively tricks your body into thinking it is fasting while allowing food intake.
+By doing this, you reap the benefits of fasting while minimizing the challenging parts, such as hunger, fatigue, and headaches.

 Does it sound too good to be true?
 Solid science is behind the claims, and more studies are in progress.
-Let’s look into the Prolon fasting-mimicking diet and what the research says so far.
+Let’s at what the research says so far.

 What Is A Fasting Mimicking Diet?